 From 20 Years of Putting Off Her Book to Author [Diana Diehl]

-This is a special interview series with the alumni of the Anti-Procrastination Course, where I invite them to share the lessons they learned from the Anti-Procrastination Course and showcase their accomplishments since completing the program.
+This is a special interview series with the alumni of the Anti-Procrastination Course, where I invite them to share the lessons they learned from the course and showcase their accomplishments since completing the program.

 Have you ever had people tell you that “It’s too late to do [X]” or “You’re too old to do [X]; don’t bother”?